 Different People, Different Sizes

 In order to be useful, a hiking pole needs to rest comfortably in the hands of the user at their waist level.
-This means that in order to be useful for many different people, a good hiking pole must be adjustable.
+This means that in order to be used by multiple people, a good hiking pole must be adjustable.
 Thankfully, this feature is pretty much standard in all of the hiking poles we considered.
-While some were easier to adjust than others, all featured the ability at some level or another.
-In addition, their maximum and minimum sizes reflected the height differences in the general public quite well.
+While some are easier to adjust than others, all feature the ability at some level or another.
+In addition, the maximum and minimum sizes reflect the height differences in the general public quite well.

 A Weighty Matter

 When it comes to hiking or trekking poles, their overall weight can, and does make a huge difference when it comes to ease of use and comfort.
-The last thing that a hiker or an outdoor enthusiast needs or wants is a hiking pole that hinders instead of helping because of the weight.
+The last thing that a hiker or an outdoor enthusiast needs or wants is a hiking pole that hinders instead of helps because of the weight.
 In most cases, a good hiking pole is one pound or under, but some of the heavier ones do have added features such as larger, more comfortable grips, a shock absorbing technology, and wider, more sturdy shafts that can add to the ease of use.
-Depending on the needs and desires of the hiker, the overall weight of the poles can be a deciding factor in what they use.
+Depending on the needs and desires of the hiker, the overall weight of the poles can be a deciding factor in which product to purchase.